icgrp/doblink/README.md

 ## 2 Benchmark Preparation
-1. As our [Makefile](./Makefile) certain directory hierarchy.
-We take **Rendering** as an example.
+1. To get our [Makefile](./Makefile) to work, you need to copy your application cpp code to certain directory.
+We take
+**Rendering** as an example.
 2. You can create the directory [rendering](./input_src) with the same name as the benchmark.